The Top Walks in Milford Sound

 Walk through mossy red beech forest on a track that takes you into an enchanted-looking forest.
 The flat and well-formed track has various information panels along the way describing the flora and fauna of this typical forest of Fiordland National Park.
 We recommend taking this walk slowly to increase your chances of seeing some of the fascinating native birds.
 The Lake Gunn Nature Walk is usually a quieter easy walking track option off the Milford Road.

-Location: This walk starts from the Cascade Creek campground about 78km down the Milford Road from Te Anau.
+Location: This walk starts from the Cascade Creek campground about 78km (48 miles) down the Milford Road from Te Anau.
 Brown signs along the road point out the walking track.

 Walk through stunning Fiordland forest filled with a small and delightful stream to a couple of bridges looking down into a deep dark chasm.
 Watch as the water suddenly plunges down a canyon carved with holes and other features.
 Continue on the loop back to where you started.

-Location: This walk is hard to miss with its obvious signposts off the Milford Road about 109km from Te Anau.
+Location: This walk is hard to miss with its obvious signposts off the Milford Road about 109km (68 miles) from Te Anau.

 6. Gertrude Saddle (4-6 Hours Return)